korporationcl/korporation.cl.github.io/notes/aws_solutions_architect_associate/dynamodb.md

     updated data (best read performance).
 - Strongly consistent reads
   - Read returns a result that reflects all writes that received a successful response prior to the read (less than 1 second)
+- **When using a single region you are changed by:**
+ - Storage
+ - Read and write capacity